 Here is the list of countries that need Yellow Fever vaccination.

-Do I Need an Onward Ticket for Thai Visa on Arrival?
+3. Do I Need an Onward Ticket for a Thai Visa on Arrival?

 You can get an onward ticket for free, for your Thailand visa on arrival.

-Can I Extend my Tourist Visa on Arrival for Thailand?
+5. Can I Extend my Tourist Visa on Arrival in Thailand?

 Totally.
-Check if there is an embassy of Thailand in your country and ask for the requirements.
-If you opt for this option, you can get it a Thailand SETV for 60 days or a multiple entry tourist visa.
+Check if there is an embassy in Thailand in your country and ask for the requirements.
+If you opt for this option, you can get a Thailand SETV for 60 days or a multiple-entry tourist visa.

 For example, you can get a Thailand visa in India through VFS.